 2. Establish clear procedures to deal with harassment: Have a clear and hassle-free procedure for filing harassment complaints for your employees.
 It is equally imperative to outline the process these claims will be investigated.

-3. Train your people from top to bottom: It is important that all your employees know that they have the right to work in a harassment and discrimination -free environment.
-Also, they ought to fully acknowledge the organisation’s policies and protocols on dealing with such issues.
+3. Train your people from top to bottom: It is important that all your employees know that they have the right to work in harassment and discrimination-free environment.
+Also, they ought to fully acknowledge the organization’s policies and protocols on dealing with such issues.

-Workplace harassment and discrimination is painful to employees and organisations as well.
+Workplace harassment and discrimination are painful to employees and organizations as well.
 Having clear procedures in place will help HR to tackle such issues in a smooth and unbiased manner.

-To know more such write-ups on human capital management, visit our blog here.
-You can also give us a shout-out at our Twitter and Facebook or write to us at firstname.lastname@example.org or simply SMS SAGE to 56767.
+To know more about such write-ups on human capital management, visit our blog here.
+You can also give us a shout-out at our Twitter and Facebook or write to us at email@example.com.